valkey-io/valkey-doc/topics/modules-intro.md

 1. You don't need to close open keys.
 2. You don't need to free replies.
-3. You don't need to free RedisModuleString objects.
+3. You don't need to free ValkeyModuleString objects.

 However you can still do it, if you want.
 For example, automatic memory management may be active, but inside a loop allocating a lot of strings,